2023-IDATA2304-G14/Semester-Project/protocol.md

 ## Connection and state

-TODO - is your communication protocol connection-oriented or connection-less?
-Is it stateful or stateless?
+The communication protocol for this project is connection-oriented and stateful

 ## Types, constants

-TODO - Do you have some specific value types you use in several messages?
+Do you have some specific value types you use in several messages?
 They you can describe them here.

 1. ActuatorDataMessage.java: